Palouse Pollinators

 2026 6th Inland Northwest Pollinator Summit

-Habitat Needs of Regional Pollinator Moths, Wasps, Beetles, and True Bugs by David G James
+4:15 PM 2.
+The Unheralded Pollinators: Habitat Needs for Moths, Wasps, Beetles, and True Bugs.
+David G James (WSU Prosser)

-Designing Your Pollinator Garden Landscape, Big or Small (workshop) by Susan Fluegel (experienced landscaper and pollinator garden designer) and Suvia Judd (trained in resilient landscape design)
+6:00 PM Hands on Workshop: Pollinator Garden Design.
+Susan Fluegel (experienced landscaper and pollinator garden designer) and Suvia Judd (trained in resilient landscape design)

 Thursday Afternoon Program:

-Moscow Bee City Program and Projects by David Schott, City of Moscow
+12:45 PM Moscow Bee City USA Program and Projects.
+City of Moscow staff.

 INLAND NORTHWEST POLLINATOR SUMMIT 2026